Edyth Kambalame: Career

+Kambalame is active in several bodies through which Malawian women media practitioners have organised professionally. have.
 In 2020 she was the interim President of the Malawi Media Women's Association and the Deputy Editor of The Nation newspaper.
-She was also the chairperson of the Association of Media Women in Malawi, which organised a protest attended by hundreds of people, in Blantyre, against rape and sexual abuse.
+In 2020 Kambalame was also the chairperson of the Association of Women in Media (AWOME), which organised a protest attended by hundreds of people, in Blantyre, against rape and sexual abuse.
 It was one of three protests in cities in Malawi.
 The maximum penalty for rape in Malawi was fourteen years but Kambalame called for the penalty to be life imprisonment.

-She was the Vice President of Malawi Editors Forum in 2021 when she was awarded the WAN-IFRA Women in News Editorial Leadership Award for Southern Africa.
-The forum has partnered with the government to provide a training course for journalists who wanted to report on proceedings at the parliament.
+She was the Vice President of Malawi Editors' Forum in 2021 when she was awarded the WAN-IFRA Women in News Editorial Leadership Award for Southern Africa.
+At the time of the 2021 award, she was editor of "Nation on Sunday",vice-president of the Malawi Editors Forum, and vice chairperson of the board of the Media Council of Malawi, with more than fifteen years in the industry.

+Kambalame writes a regular column for The Nation in which she addresses women's political representation, gender-based violence, education funding and the economics of the news industry.
+Writing in December 2024 ahead of the 2025 general election, she argued that women held about 21 percent of the seats in the Malawi Parliament and that the position would not improve without deliberate action by political parties.